Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 An employee’s National Insurance payment actually consists of two parts.
 The primary part is their own contribution which comes out of their pay, and then there’s a secondary NI contribution which their employer makes.

-As an employer you’ll need to make PAYE submissions to tell HMRC about the deductions you make on behalf of your employees, as well as the contributions you make as their employer.
+As an employer you’ll need to make PAYE submissions to tell HMRC about what you pay your employees, any deductions, and the contributions you make as their employer.

 The National Insurance contributions you make as an employer are an additional cost to consider when you think about hiring someone, along with their wages and any pension contributions.
-Use our free online calculator to work out the cost of hiring someone, or chat to one of the team for more help.
+Use our free online calculator to work out the cost of hiring someone.

 If you’re brand new to all this, don’t worry!
-Our guide for new employers explains what you need to do if you’re taking on staff for the first time.
+Our guides and resources for employers explain what you need to do if you’re taking on staff for the first time.

 The National Insurance Employment Allowance for employers